izdrail/lzomedia.com/src/content/courses/course-angular-laravel.md

 3. Use VSCode for the adventure and make sure NodeJS is your trusty sidekick for Angular
 4. We'll set sail with Laravel Sail – the container approach for a seamless journey

-Get ready to laugh, learn, and code like never before! 🎉💻